Github73840134/DeskScout/README.md

 - Nightscout Settings
 - Glucose graph

-# Whats new as of 9/29/2025 (Build: 12)
+# Whats new as of 10/06/2025 (Build: 13)
-- Fixed bug where graph would fail to render if low or high glucose alerts were turned off
+- History page is now 49% faster
+- Rising Fast and Falling Fast alerts work
 # Running the app
 Run app/DeskScout.py to automatically start the server and open the app if the server is not running